numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 the implementation-specific code described below.

-Dtype-specific implementation of the ufunc
+dtype-specific implementation of the ufunc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the correct implementation/loop is found, UFuncs currently call